icy/google-group-crawler/README.md

-**Warning**: It seems Google Team has changed their output structure to prevent crawlers.
+**Warning**: It seems Google Team has changed their output structure to prevent crawlers from working properly.
 Sometimes this tool works fine, sometimes it doesn't.
 Feel free to report and/or send patch to improve the project.

 ## Table of contents